 Knable for his outstanding work at the piano.
 See link.

 and a number of Brooklyn anthologies (Brownstone Poets and

 on Napkins at the Sunshine Club, a wonderful collection.
 "The

 Pitcher," one of my favorites, dedicated to Sal Maglie, which originally

-appeared in Aethlon and then in The Flagrant Dead will
+appeared in Aethlon and then in The Flagrant Dead has

-also appear in a forthcoming Aethlon sports literature anthology.
+also appeared in a new Aethlon sports literature anthology.